jtlimson/jtlimson/README.md

 ## 🌏 Hello World!
 I'm - @jtlimson 👋

-Hi, I'm a software engineer and working at various projects mainly focused on operational productivity.
+Hi, I'm - @jtlimson a software engineer. 🔭 I’m currently working on various projects that mainly focused on operational productivity.
 If you check me here on [GitHub](https://github.com/jtlimson) , these are not my finalized work, and I do not feel that they are an accurate presentation of the quality of work that I bring as a full-time employee, but it will give you a sense of the technologies that I worked with in most cases.

-## 😃 People that inspires me.
+## 😃 People that inspires me. ✨
 - Hans Rosling
 - Viktor E. Frankl
 - Daniel Kahneman